The Geometry of the Secant Caustic of a Planar Curve: The geometry of the secant caustic

 \section{The geometry of the secant caustic}

-Let $M$ be a smooth parameterized curve on the affine plane $\mathbb{R}^2$, i.e. the image of the $C^{\infty}$ smooth map from an interval to $\mathbb{R}^2$.
+Let $M$ be a smooth parametrizable curve on the affine plane $\mathbb{R}^2$, i.e. the image of the $C^{\infty}$ smooth map from an interval to $\mathbb{R}^2$.
 A smooth curve is \textit{closed} if it is the image of a $C^{\infty}$ smooth map from $S^1$ to $\mathbb{R}^2$.
-A smooth curve is \textit{regular} if its velocity does not vanish.
+A point of a curve is called \textit{regular} if the velocity of the curve does not vanish at this point -- otherwise it is called \textit{singular}.
+If all points of a curve are regular, the curve is called \textit{regular}.
 A regular curve is said to be \textit{simple} if it has no self-intersection points.
-A regular simple closed curve is \textit{convex} provided its signed curvature has a constant sign.
+A regular simple closed curve is \textit{convex} provided its curvature does not vanish, i.e. if the order of contant of the curve with its tangent lines at any point is one.
+It is obvious that the order of contact of the curve with its tangent line is affine invariant.
+A \textit{rotation number} of a regular curve is a rotation number of its velocity vector field.